rickn42/rotary/README.md

 evt := &nestedEvent{}
 res := rot.Send(ctx, evt)

-// wait for only than event done. res.Wait()
+// wait for only that event done. res.Wait()

 // wait for not only top-event done,